CosmoGridCollab/CosmoGridCollab.github.io/publications.md

 </style>

 # List of publications using CosmoGridV1
 {:.no_toc}

+The full list of citations can be found at [https://scholar.google.com/scholar?cites=10911575635593470419](Google Scholar).

-Non-exhaustive list of papers (in prep, submitted, or published) that use CosmoGridV1.
+List of highlighted papers that use CosmoGridV1

 * Placeholder for Table of Content (Must not be removed) {:toc}